Hierarchical community structure in networks: Hierarchical structure in networks

+We therefore use the concept of a \emph{stochastic externally equitable partition} (sEEP) as the basic building block for hierarchical modular structure in networks.
+Specifically, we say the communities of a graph are hierarchically organized, if the graph's adjacency matrix can be partitioned into a sequence of nested stochastic externally equitable partitions.
+More precisely, there is sufficient evidence for a hierarchical partition if at each level of the putative hierarchy the partition is a stochastic externally equitable partition (an EEP in expectation).

-More precisely, we say a hierarchical partition is a \emph{valid hierarchy} if at each level the partition is a stochastic externally equitable partition (an EEP in expectation) and is not degenerate.
-A hierarchical structure may therefore be seen as a sequence of nested stochastic externally equitable partitions.
-Our goal is to recover the partitions at each of the hierarchical levels, including the number of levels and number of groups at each level.
-However, before we discuss any specific method of inference, it is important to note the conceptual issues we face when inferring hierarchical structure from a network.
-In particular, we need to determine when a hierarchy exists, how many levels are contained within the hierarchy and in which order those levels occur.
+If we want to recover such a hierarchy, our goal is therefore to obtain the partitions at each of the hierarchical levels, including the number of levels and number of groups at each level.
+However, before we discuss any specific method of inference, it is important to discuss some conceptual issues we face when inferring hierarchical structure from a network.
+In particular, we need not only determine when a hierarchy exists, but also how many levels are contained within the hierarchy and in which order those levels occur.
+As we will see in the next section, it is in general not possible to identify these aspects uniquely, even if we have access to the \emph{expected} adjacency matrix.